 Driving a Motorhome in Spain

-- Always observe the speed limits when campervanning in Europe.
-There are cameras just as in the UK and the Spanish (and other EU) authorities have been known to pursue Brits for non-payment of fines.
+Always observe the speed limits when campervanning in Europe.
+There are speed cameras just as in the UK, and the Spanish (and other EU) authorities have been known to pursue Brits for non-payment of fines.
 This has not changed since Brexit as the information-sharing agreement with the DVLA continues.

 - Outside urban areas: 80 km/h